Small Business Tax Bene's

 - Software and subscriptions

-Just need to stop for a minute and mention the blokes at Evident corporate investigations.
+Just need to stop for a minute and mention the blokes at IntelliGadget.
 This post wouldn't have been possible without their input.
-They are a capable surveillance service in Saskatchewan in Saskatchewan and they were ready to give me some education on the topic I'm currently talking about.
-If you're in need of their services, have a look at their site at http://evident.ca.
+They are an amazing technology recommendation site in Nova Scotia and they were ready to give me some education on the topic I'm currently talking about.
+If you're in need of their services, have a look at their site at https://intelligadget.com/.
 OK, back to it!

 Here is more about the top 3: